mopidy/mopidy/docs/config.rst

 config value, you **should not** add it to ``~/.config/mopidy/mopidy.conf``.

-To see what's the effective configuration for your Mopidy installation, you can run ``mopidy --show-config``.
+To see what's the effective configuration for your Mopidy installation, you can run :option:`mopidy --show-config`.
 It will print your full effective config with passwords masked out so that you safely can share the output with others for debugging.

 You can find a description of all config values belonging to Mopidy's core below, together with their default values.
 In addition, all :ref:`extensions